 Marriage is held together by love, but the reality is that some relationships don’t work.

-Divorce may be unforeseeable to some couples, but that does not mean it cannot spring up and bring along a number of unexpected costs.
+Divorce may be unforeseeable to some couples, but that does not mean it cannot spring up and bring along several unexpected costs.

-Most people know that divorces are expensive but sometimes fail to grasp just how expensive it can become.
+Most people know that divorces are expensive but sometimes fail to grasp how expensive they can become.

-The following are some of the unexpected costs that people entering a divorce have to prepare for.
+The following are some unexpected costs that people entering a divorce must prepare for.

 Paperwork and Court Costs